 With more officers trained in SFST's, ARIDE, and DRE, there will be more personnel on patrol who actively engage in and seek out assignments in both our DUI detection and apprehension efforts in the course of their current work assignment.
-As other officers see the success of this training and the ability to reduce the number of impaired drivers, they will also seek to receive this training, or come up with innovative approaches to combat impaired driving.
+As other officers see the success of this training and the resultant reduction in the number of impaired drivers, they will likely be motivated to seek out ways to receive this training as well.
+Having well trained officers will allow our agency to come up with more innovative approaches to combat impaired driving.

-Grant funding builds upon our current traffic safety efforts by allowing officers opportunities in saturation enforcement to address impaired driving- in addition to and outside of their regularly scheduled duties.
-Additionally, the funds provide opportunities for community outreach with emphasis on impaired driving through education to include many types of media.
+Grant funding builds upon our current traffic safety efforts by allowing officers more opportunities to work saturation enforcement to address impaired driving- in addition to and outside of their regularly scheduled duties.
+Additionally, the funds provide greater opportunity for community outreach focused on impaired driving through education, by way of utilizing a variety of media outlets.